alexklibisz/futil/README.md

 for concurrent and asynchronous programming, but they can be difficult to introduce in an established codebase.

 If you're starting a green-field project then you should totally learn and use a real effect system.
-If you just need to limit the parallelism of some Futures or implement a simple Retry, you might give this one a try.
+If you just need to limit the parallelism of some Futures or implement a simple Retry, you might give futil a try.

 ## API